 The State of ABM Today

 But an under-utilized method to further your ABM strategy is to leverage social media channels.
-While many marketers know that social media can be used for ABM, not everyone is fully aware of its potential.
-Yes, you can do ABM on social.
-In fact, social media as an ABM channel cannot be ignored.
-Here’s how to do it well.
+While many marketers know that social media can be used for ABM, not everyone knows its potential.

 Why Test a Social Media ABM Strategy?

-Your prospects are likely already spending countless hours on social media platforms like LinkedIn and Twitter every day.
+Your prospects are likely already spending countless hours on social media platforms like LinkedIn.
 This gives you plenty of opportunities to form a connection through a channel they are already on — rather than waiting for them to come to your website or sign up for your email list.

 Not only can a social media ABM strategy be executed on its own, but it can also fit into a larger ABM strategy that uses multiple channels.
-For example, marketers can research the personal and professional interests of prospects via social media and incorporate that information into email outreach.
+For example, marketers can research prospects’ personal and professional interests via social media and incorporate that information into email outreach.

 Now that you know what ABM is, some of the different channels you can use, and why social media as an ABM channel cannot be ignored, let’s explore how to do it right.